Contact Form

 Will this housing work with my system?
 Absolutely.
 The BasideWT unit is engineered to be universally compatible with all standard 2.5” x 20” filter cartridges.
 This includes sediment blocks, carbon blocks, and GAC filters.

-For optimal performance, pair your new housing with a high-quality filter cartridge.
+For optimal performance, pair your new housing with a high-quality water filter cartridge to ensure proper filtration and long-term performance.
 Remember to change your cartridges on schedule—usually every 6-12 months.
 Interestingly, while the housing itself lasts for years, the regular cartridge change is the routine maintenance that keeps water pure.
 A periodic water filter housing inspection is also wise to catch any early signs of wear.

 Whole House 2.5 x 20 Water filter housing replacement